Yoast/wordpress-seo/readme.txt

 = 18.5 =
 Release Date: April 5th, 2022

+Say hi to Yoast SEO 18.5!
+You'll find a number of fixes and enhancements.
+We've also included more improvements to the rebuild of the AIOSEO importer we introduced a few weeks ago.
+Happy updating!
 Read more about what's new in Yoast SEO 18.5 in [our release post in English](https://yoa.st/release-5-4-22) or [our release post in Spanish](https://yoa.st/release-5-4-22-spanish)!

 Enhancements: